-Low and infrequent thermal load is the most significant factor contributing to the potential for CHP at the site.
+Lack of gas service, low or infrequent thermal load, and lack of space near the existing boilers are the most significant factors contributing to the Low potential for CHP at the site.
 In our opinion, the facility does not appear to meet the minimum requirements for a cost-effective CHP installation.